Sprouts signs on with Instacart as U.S. grocers experiment with delivery

 Sprouts, which delivers to homes in eight U.S. cities through a partnership with Amazon Prime Now, said it will add Instacart service to other U.S. markets, beginning with select zip codes in Phoenix and Tucson, Arizona on Tuesday.

-Wal-Mart Stores Inc (WMT.N), which sells more groceries than any other retailer, bought same-day New York City delivery company Parcel in October.
-It offers grocery delivery in five markets via Uber [UBER.UL] or Deliv and is testing delivery with its own trucks in Denver.
+Wal-Mart Stores Inc, which sells more groceries than any other retailer, bought same-day New York City delivery company Parcel in October.
+It offers grocery delivery in five markets via Uber or Deliv and is testing delivery with its own trucks in Denver.

-Kroger Co (KR.N), the largest traditional supermarket operator, offers its own HomeShop delivery service in Denver.
-It also partners with third parties including Instacart, Uber and Roadie.
+Kroger Co, the largest traditional supermarket operator, offers its own HomeShop delivery service in some markets.
+It also partners with Uber and Instacart for grocery delivery.

 Amazon has amassed an 18 percent share of the $12.6 billion U.S. online grocery market, mainly through the sale of packaged goods such as pasta and diapers.
 It is the largest player in a sector that is expected to grow to $41.7 billion by 2022, according to market research firm Packaged Facts.